 - Come early Saturday and start at the far end aisle 500/600 (it won’t be as crowded)

 - Take advantage of both days.
 Your tickets are good for Sat & Sun.
 Use Sat. to walk around and see who are there and collect info.
 Use Sun to go back and chat with the vendors you loved.

 - Consider talking with coordinators.
 I’m not just saying that because that’s what I do.
 I’m saying that because every bride should consider having one.
 I may not be in your budget, and that’s ok, but there are so of us.
 Someone will be in your budget. (just note, I do more than just show up and run the show.
 And to be honest, my brides love that.
 They know when their wedding day arrives EVERYTHING will be for the most part perfect (for at least what I can control))

 Going to Forever Bridal will definitely help you plan.
-In the end you may realize that hiring a full/partial planner maybe a better option.
-Either way, it’s great outing to spend with your girls and possibly the groom.
+In the end, you may realize that hiring a full/partial planner may be a better option.
+Either way, it’s a great outing to spend with your girls and possibly the groom.
 PS I saw many grooms scared out of their minds hehe.
 But it was nice to see them there and chat to.

 Whether your a vendor looking to participate or a couple who’s engaged, Forever Bridal show was an experience like no other.
 I highly recommend, go hungry there’s lots to sample (really good food) and be ready to talk about your big day.
 That’s what the show is all about.